top of page

 There is no IHT charge in the following scenarios:

-• When a beneficiary acquires entitlement to capital at or under 18.
+• When someone who benefits gets the right to capital at or before they turn 18.

-• When the trust transforms into a Bereaved Minor Trust while a beneficiary is under 18.
+• So, when a trust changes into a Bereaved Minor Trust because a beneficiary is still under 18, that's what happens.

-• Trustees making an asset advance for the beneficiary's benefit at or under 18.
+• Trustees are providing an asset advance for the benefit of the beneficiary who is 18 or younger.

-• While Bereaved Minor Trusts don't incur exit charges, the same cannot be said for 18-25 trusts in other instances.
-The exit charge, applicable when a beneficiary is between 18 and 25, is computed akin to that of a relevant property trust, with a maximum charge rate of 4.2% for assets exceeding the nil rate band.
-Notably, no ten-year anniversary charges accrue during the trust's duration.
+So, Bereaved Minor Trusts don’t have exit charges, but that’s not the case for 18-25 trusts in other situations.
+If a beneficiary is between 18 and 25, there's an exit charge that works similarly to a relevant property trust.
+The maximum charge rate is 4.2% for assets that go over the nil rate band.
+Hey, just so you know, there are no ten-year anniversary charges that build up while the trust is active.

 Comments